Extended Day Program

 EDP also offers a Drop-In program where students can go safely and be supervised when an occasion arises and you are unable to pick up your child at the end of the school day.
 This program works wonders for last-minute pick-up changes.
 If your children have completed the yearly enrollment into the EDP program, they will have an opportunity to participate in supervised play and homework time.
 The Drop-In program does not include a snack or any of the extra activities that may be planned for the students who have pre-registered for that day.
 Drop-In students will accrue a fee of $10.00 per hour, which will be billed to you after your child attends.

 EDP Electronics Policy

 Students in grades pre-K-4 should not bring electronic or game devices from home for after school use unless specific permission is given by the EDP director.
 Students in grades 5-8 can use laptops for homework and research during the 3-4 p.m. homework time under the supervision of EDP staff.
-All other gaming and use of electronics such as iPads, iPods and cell phones is not permitted until 5 p.m.
-Cell phone use should be limited to contact with parents and not for social media applications etc. If a student misuses their device, EDP reserves the right to keep the device safe in the EDP office until a parent retrieves it.
+All other gaming and use of electronics such as iPads, iPods, and cell phones are not permitted until 5 p.m.
+Cell phone use should be limited to contact with parents and not for social media applications, etc. If a student misuses their device, EDP reserves the right to keep the device safe in the EDP office until a parent retrieves it.
 Thank you for understanding!